lucasdekam/lo1/experimental-lab/experimental-methods.md

 9. Connect working electrode
 10. Run measurement

+# Electrochemical methods

+Note, you can test all these parameters with a gold or carbon electrode which will not degrade.

 ## Cyclic voltammetry (CV)
-_Before any measurement measure ohmic drop (iR-drop) using impedance spectroscopy and measure the open circuit potential._
+_Before any measurement measure ohmic drop (iR-drop) using impedance spectroscopy and measure the open circuit potential.
+(Check if possible with TA)_
 1. Make sure electrodes are connected properly
+2. Check Open circuit potential (OCP/OCV), note in notebook
 2. Select starting potential should be around 0.8 V.
-3. Select highest vertex potential: for graphite go to 1.0 V maximum.
+3. Select highest vertex potential: look at values from literature, do not go above 2 V.
-4. Select lowest vertex potential (should be > 0 V)
+4. Select lowest vertex potential (should be > 0.4 V)
 5. Select scan rate (mV/s) in the range of 5 - 250 mV/s
-6. I range (100 micro A), E step to 1 mV
+6. I range (1 - 10 mA), E step to 1 mV
-7. When iR-drop and OCP have been determined, start CA and CV

 ## Linear sweep voltammetry (LSV)
 An alternative to cyclic voltammetry.
+Scans from one potential to another in 1 sweep.
+Typically done at a very low scan rate < 10 mV/s.

 1. Start at a stable potential from which you want to scan
-2. Use chronoamperometry (CA) at a stable potential for 1 min
+2. Use chronoamperometry (CA) at a stable potential for max.
+1 min
 2. Follow same steps as CV except for lowest vertex potential

 ## Chronoamperometry
 Applying a constant potential and measuring the current over a long time to estimate the activity and stability.
 This is usually used once the potential is found where the catalyst produces the highest activity rate.

-# Electrochemical analysis
-Now that the catalyst has been formed, it is time to analyze its oxygen evolution reaction (OER) performance in an alkaline environment.

-## Task description
-Prepare a stock solution of the electrolyte of choice (pH<12!).
-Use this to characterize the surface in a clean cell (N2 atmosphere., CE: carbon rod, reference electrode (REF): hydroflex).
-Cyclic voltammetry (CV): 0.4 – 1.5 V vs. RHE.
-50 cycles, 50 mV/s.
-Then, in the same solution, test the catalytic activity with a CV (1.2 – 1.7 V vs. RHE.
-10 cycles, 10 mV/s), and linear sweep voltammetry (LSV, 1.2 – 1.7 V vs. RHE.
-2 mV/s).